 The UBC Okanagan Campus Plan (The Campus Plan) sets out a vision for the physical development of the campus, and identifies how and where to manage future campus growth to support the University’s strategic plan and academic mission.
 The Campus Plan provides a long-term planning framework for existing and future academic and research activities, student housing, and associated campus services and infrastructure for the next 20 years.

-The UBC Okanagan Design Guidelines (The Guidelines) are provided as a compulsory design reference tool for use in the design of all future facilities, spaces and landscape on the UBC Okanagan campus.
-The Guidelines are supplementary to The Campus Plan, and are anticipated to be updated in 2015-16 to reflect the updated Campus Plan approved in 2015.
+The UBC Okanagan Design Guidelines (The Guidelines) are provided as a compulsory design reference tool for use in the design of all future facilities, spaces, exterior lighting and landscape on the UBC Okanagan campus.
+The Guidelines supplement, and should be read in conjunction with, The Campus Plan, as well as the Whole Systems Infrastructure Plan.

 UBC Okanagan Public Realm Plan (2010)